andrelandgraf/neon-ai-chat-persistence/README.md

 # Template - Neon Agent Workflow Persistence

 Persist AI SDK chats and messages to your Neon database.
-Message parts are stored in separate, typed tables rather than JSONB, enforcing schema for supported tools and data parts via typed columns and enums.
-This makes it easier to version control and migrate as tools evolve over time.
+Message parts are stored in separate tables, rather than JSONB.
+This makes it easier to enforce the schema and version control as the AI SDK and message parts evolve over time.

 ## Stack

 - Full-stack framework: **Next.js**
 - ORM: **Drizzle**
-- Agent runtime: **Workflow Development Kit**
 - Agent framework: **AI SDK v6**
 - UI components: **Shadcn & AI Elements**
 - Database: **Neon Serverless Postgres**